juaneduardoflores/JEF-s-Wiki/Blog/Computer_Music_Book_in_Max_MSP/Computer_Music_Book_in_Max_MSP.md

 <div style="text-align: center; padding-bottom: 1em;"><i style="color: #ccd3d5;">IBM 360/91 console and 2250 display</i></div>

 In 1970, he worked with three physicists to compose *Earth's Magnetic Field*, where he mapped sounds to magnetic field data.
+He also worked on synthesizing the human voice with *Speech Songs (1974)*.
+Another notable work is *Any Resemblance is Purely Coincidental (1980)* which combined live piano performance with a digital manipulation of a recording.

 <img src="./imgs/dodge.png" alt="IBM 360/91 console and 2250 display" width="80%" />